 All students in the School of Political Science and Economics must take the TOEFL-ITP test ("ITP" stands for "Institutional Testing Program") twice during their first year.
 The first test is given in late March; it is used to place students into Intermediate, Pre-Advanced, or Advanced language classes.
-The second test comes in November; it is used to measure progress up to that time, and to make sure that students are capable of taking English III classes in their second year.
+The second test comes in November; it is used to measure progress up to that time, and to make sure that students are capable of taking classes in "English: Theme-Based Studies" in their second year.
 Taking this test is required.
-If you do not take it, you will not receive credit for your second-term English II class.
-Be sure to check your foreign-language-study handbook for details about this important requirement.

 * Here are some common questions and answers about both the TOEFL and TOEIC tests.

 Q: What's the difference between TOEFL and TOEIC?

 A: According to the Educational Testing Service, the organization that makes both tests, TOEFL (Test of English as a Foreign Language) is meant to evaluate the English ability of those interested in academic study.
 Japanese students who plan to study abroad, for example, must usually take this in order to be accepted by North American colleges and universities.
 TOEFL is also used as a placement test, as a test to measure progress in a language-training program, and as an "exit test" to make sure that students have reached a certain level of English ability when they finish a program of language study.

 TOEIC is intended to measure English ability in the global workplace.
 Companies often use it to make decisions about recruitment, promotion, and sending employees overseas.
 TOEIC is also used as a placement test, as a means of measuring the effectiveness of language-training programs, and as an exit test for such programs.

 TOEFL, in other words, focuses more on how language is used in academic contexts, while TOEIC focuses more on how language is used in global business and commerce.

 Q: What's the difference between the ITP/IP versions of the tests and the official versions?